You Oughta Know: Reception

+Critical response

-Upon release "You Oughta Know" was met with positive reviews from critics.
+Upon release, "You Oughta Know" garnered attention for its scathing lyrics and met with positive reviews from critics.
 Stephen Thomas Erlewine of AllMusic praised the song's "vengeful" lyrics and stated that the song propelled the album's success and encouraged the public to embrace the "women in rock" movement.
 Steve Baltin from Cash Box wrote that here, the singer "comes out of the box with the same scintillating sensuality that marked Sophie B. Hawkins' coming out song, 'Damn, I Wish I Was Your Lover'.
 When the 20-year old Morissette sings, 'Are you thinking of me when you fuck her', ears can't help but stand up at attention.
 The brilliantly emotive song is sung with just the right blend of anger and passion."
 David Browne of Entertainment Weekly also praised the single's lyrical content, calling them "spiteful and seething", and continues by saying that Morissette was able to turn "jealous bile into something worth hearing."
 Chuck Campbell from Knoxville News Sentinel felt it "promises to be one of the year's most memorable songs", remarking that it "belongs to Morissette, who builds to a rage-filled chorus".
 He added, "Her stunned reaction to being unceremoniously dumped may belie her age (21), but jilted souls of all ages can connect with the bitterness."

 A reviewer from Music & Media commented, "Jeez, this woman is really cross.
 Her man has walked away with 'another', and she can't hide that jealousy, which is stirred by a mean beat and an aggressively rocking wah guitar."
 British magazine Music Week gave it three out of five, adding, "The Canadian songstress shows startling maturity for her years, and this debut single from her album Jagged Little Pill is made all the stronger by guests Flea and Dave Navarro of the Chili Peppers."
 David Sinclair from The Times wrote, "The arrangement bustles along, thanks to the rugged bass and guitar-playing (...), gradually building to a knockout punch of a chorus.
 But the song's tremendous thrust derives primarily from Morissette herself as she nails down a rapid succession of home truths with vengeful enthusiasm."